15.12 Inspection and Palpation of the Male Genitalia

 Palpating the external male genitalia

-• Palpate the scrotal sac noting the presence of a testes on each side.
-If undescended testicle (cryptorchidism) is identified palpate along the inguinal or abdominal region.
-Palpate each testes noting any masses or irregularities (masses in scrotal sac should be trans-illuminated with a small strong light source).
+• Palpate the scrotal sac, noting the presence of a testis on each side.
+If undescended testicle (cryptorchidism) is identified, palpate along the inguinal or abdominal region.
+Palpate each testis, noting any masses or irregularities (masses in scrotal sac should be trans-illuminated with a small strong light source).

 • Palpation of the spermatic cord and vas deferens is an advanced skill.